 There are a lot of people who believe marijuana use is harmless and only helps, especially if it is used to manage chronic pain or symptoms from other conditions.
-But research is showing that marijuana use can negatively affect people as well.
-Not only those who use the drug regularly but those who suddenly quit using it.

 The Many Sides Effects of Marijuana Use